 “Permitted Services Suspensions” shall mean the failure of Provider to deliver the Services due to any combination of Force Majeure, Customer Default or Customer’s failure to comply with provisions of the Service Schedules.

+“Provider” shall mean NBP Energy Pipelines, L.L.C.

+“Provider Default” shall have the meaning set forth in Section 13.2.

+“Provider’s Deficiency Quantity” shall have the meaning set forth in Section 13.2.

 “Receipt Point” shall have the meaning set forth in Schedule I.

 “Replacement Price Differential” means the positive difference, if any, obtained by subtracting the applicable Variable Services Fee from the cost to Customer to replace the Gas Services for Provider’s Deficiency Quantity.